lernlink/moodle-enrol_semco/README.md

 In this section, you control with which role SEMCO enrols users into courses.
 The configured role is mandatory for all users who are enrolled from SEMCO and cannot be overridden with the SEMCO enrolment webservice endpoint.

+### 3. Course completion

+In this section, you control if the course completion of a user is reset if he is enrolled into a particular course once more by SEMCO.
+If this setting is disabled, course completion is not touched at all.
+If this setting is enabled, the course completion is reset by a scheduled task before the next enrolment period starts.

 Connecting to SEMCO
 -------------------